CXGPLAYS/SPLITGATE-AR-MapLoader/README.md

 ## Disclaimer

 This is an unofficial, fan-made tool and isn't affiliated with or endorsed by 1047 Games.
 Use at your own risk — always keep a backup of your `CloudSaveManifest.json` if you're precious about your existing maps.

-Plus, **this tool was developed with the assistance of Artificial Intelligence (AI).**

-AI was used to help with parts of the development process, including programming assistance, troubleshooting, suggestions, and/or improvements.
-The final tool, its implementation, and any modifications were reviewed and put together by the developer.

 That's pretty much it!
 Enjoy using this tool!
 **Youtube Channel** - https://www.youtube.com/@CallOfXGamer